-Trotting over to the cage cart, he dismounted, still holding the girl.
-He poked at a few children pressed against its doors.
-They retreated.
-He opened the cage and pushed her inside.
+Trotting to the cage cart, he dismounted while holding the girl.
+Children pressed against the doors.
+They retreated as he poked them and opened the door, pushing her inside.

 Good haul.
 Seven boys and six girls.

-Taking the mare to the line, he fed her then sought out Undersecretary Rosewud and the sergeant.
-"I found the girl, but not the mother.”
+After tying the mare to the picket line, he entered Rosewud’s tent.
+“I found the girl, but not the mother.”

 The sergeant sighed.
-“I’ll write up a warrant for her and send a detachment to clean up.”
+“I’ll write up a warrant for the mother and send back a detachment to clean up.”

 Rosewud focused on Blackhawk.
 “What took you so long?”